Skip to main content

 How to help your new cat settle in

 Bringing home a new cat can be stressful for both you and your new furry family member.
-Fortunately, there are many ways you can help reduce your cat’s stress and make the transition period easier for your cat.
+Fortunately, there are many ways you can help reduce your cat’s stress and make the transition period easier.
 As your new cat settles in, he’ll need some support from you, but he’ll also need you to be patient with him.
-He’s undergoing a big life change, and as excited as you are for him to be around, the best thing you can do is to give your cat some time and space while he adjusts.
+He’s undergoing a big life change, and as excited as you are for him to be around, the best thing you can do is to give your kitty some time and space while he adjusts.
 He’ll be roaming the house and hanging out with you soon enough if you follow these tips.

 Give your cat his own space

 To boost your new cat’s confidence, give him his own space in your house where he feels secure.
 This might be a spare bedroom or office.
 Give your cat free range of this room so he can explore and get used to the smells of this new house.
-You’ll also want to give him a cat bed or blanket all his own.
+You’ll also want to include a cat bed or blanket all his own.
 Be sure to put your cat’s litter box and food in this room, too.

 Providing your cat with access to just one room initially can make the transition into your home less overwhelming.
 With only one room to explore, your cat is less likely to start trying to mark his territory.
-As he gains confidence and begins to feel more secure, you can gradually start letting him explore the rest of the house.
+As he gains confidence and begins to feel more secure, you can gradually start letting him venture into the rest of the house.

 Keep kids and other pets away